Matching with Nested and Bundled Pandora Boxes: Introduction

-The Pandora's Box Problem was introduced by \citet{weitzman1979optimal}.
+\paragraph{Pandora's Box and its variants} The Pandora's Box Problem was first introduced by \citet{weitzman1979optimal}.
 Our terminology and machinery for the problem follow \citet{kleinberg2016descending}, who used the problem in an auction setting, as well as a one-sided matching setting (i.e. matching with a single Pandora box on each edge).

 This approach was extended to many combinatorial optimization problems with information acquisition by \citet{singla2018price}.
 Our problem is not addressed by his results in particular because greedy max-weight matching, if there is a weight on each endpoint of an edge, is not a \emph{frugal algorithm}: it needs to consider the contributions of pairs of items (both endpoints of an edge), while a frugal algorithm considers one at a time.
-In a sense, our impossibility result for vertex-based algorithms in Section \ref{sec:separate-models} implies that no variant of the frugal framework can solve our problem.
+In a sense, our impossibility result for vertex-based algorithms in Section \ref{sec:initial-attempts} implies that no variant of the frugal framework can solve our problem.